marcin-chwedczuk/_blog/_posts/2019-09-18-doubles-and-unit-testing.md

     result should be(0.3805292796606466 +- 0.000000005)
 }
 {% endhighlight %}
+In this case it is good to define the precision as a global constant (or as a constant per algorithm).

 Personally I prefer the first strategy, but with either of them our tests will be more robust and